cktlco/crew-chief-autovoicepack/README.md

 ## Common Question: I made a change while the process was running, will it be picked up?
 What about the previously created audio files?
-If you make a change to the `generate_voice_pack.py` script or the `phrase_inventory.csv` file while the process is running, the changes will not be picked up until you stop and restart the container (and even in that case, you'll see changes if those individual files are directly mounted into the container as shown elsewhere here).
+If you make a change to the `generate_voice_pack.py` script or the `phrase_inventory.csv` file while the process is running, the changes will not be picked up until you stop and restart the container (and even in that case, you'll only see changes if those individual files are directly mounted into the container as shown elsewhere here).
+Rebuilding the Docker image (`docker build ...`) ensures that your changes are incorporated into the container, but this is not necessary for simple changes.
+Entirely new filenames may need a corresponding `COPY` command in the Dockerfile, for example if you make a copy of the `phrase_inventory.csv` with a new name.
+Alternately, you can always mount the new file over the originally expected name, i.e. `docker run ... -v /my_renamed_phrase_inventory.csv:/app/phrase_inventory.csv`

-## Common Question: How much storage space is used by each voicepack?
-A typical `crew-chief-autovoicepack` voicepack is 2GB or more.

-The official CrewChief "Jim" audio files are ~0.5GB.

-The .wav files generated by `crew-chief-autovoicepack` are (perhaps unnecessarily) larger since they are stored with 32-bit resolution at 24KHz.
-There are also many more .wav files in your new voicepack due to the `--variation_count` parameter, which defaults to 2, but can be set to 0 to disable variations and save storage space (or higher to potentially generate more varied audio at the cost of storage).

 ## Common Question: I have plenty of disk space, why shouldn't I set variation_count to 25 or more?